Springfield (The Simpsons): Topography

 Springfield is shown to feature a large numbered grid plan, ranging from streets at least as low as 3rd Street and at least as high as 257th Street.

-Politics, religion, and media
+Politics

-The fictional mayor of Springfield is Joe Quimby.
-In the episode "Sideshow Bob Roberts", Sideshow Bob runs for Mayor of Springfield and defeats Mayor Quimby, but Bob is later discovered to have committed electoral fraud.
+The fictional mayor of Springfield is Joe Quimby, a Democrat.
+In the episode "Sideshow Bob Roberts", Sideshow Bob runs for mayor as a Republican and defeats Quimby, but Bob is later discovered to have committed electoral fraud.

-Previous representatives include Horace Wilcox, who dies of a heart attack while in office, and Bob Arnold, who is forced to resign after Lisa exposes his corruption.
+Krusty the Clown represents Springfield in Congress as a Republican.
+Previous representatives include Horace Wilcox, who dies of a heart attack while in office in "Mr. Spritz Goes to Washington", and Bob Arnold, who is forced to resign after Lisa exposes his corruption in "Mr. Lisa Goes to Washington".

 Mary Bailey is the fictional governor of Springfield's state.

+Religion

 Sports

 The town is home to a number of fictional sporting teams, including the Springfield Isotopes, a minor league baseball team which plays its home games at Duff Stadium; the Springfield Atoms football team at Springfield Stadium; the NBA's Springfield Excitement (formerly the Austin Celtics); and the Springfield Ice-O-Topes hockey team.
+Springfield resident Homer Simpson is also the owner of the Denver Broncos.